-Personally created in-studio by me, my fine art photography is printed on museum-grade papers using archival pigment inks, using a Canon large format professional photography printer, ensuring they will retain their vibrancy for decades to come with proper care.
+Personally created in my home studio, my fine art photography is printed on museum-grade papers using archival pigment inks, using a Canon large format professional photography printer, ensuring they will retain their vibrancy for decades to come with proper care.
 Each image is printed with a slight border to help you frame them more easily (if you choose to do so upon receipt) and are delivered in either flat boxes (for smaller sizes) or rolled in heavy-duty shipping tubes (for larger sizes).

 Unless otherwise noted on individual product pages, I use Palo Duro Etching 315 sheets or rolls from Red River Paper.
 Not only is RRP local to where I live in the Dallas/Fort Worth area, their papers I use are museum quality and archival as they are 100% cotton fiber, acid-free, lignin-free, and optical brightener (OBA) free.